 - Business Analyst

-What can you do with a degree in accounting?
+What can you do with a degree in math and accounting?

 Mathematics/Chartered Professional Accountancy graduates often pursue careers in accountancy, financial analysis, and consulting.
 They typically work for insurance companies, financial institutions, auditing companies, and more.

 - Accountant – Munich Reinsurance Company of Canada

 - Quantitative Trader - Northstar Trading

 Possible professional designations

 Learn about the future of careers in business.

 Student life, including women in mathematics